What is Vitamin ZZZ?

 3. Previously published work okay as long as you retain rights; simultaneous submissions okay, but do notify SHC if your work is accepted elsewhere.

-4. In lieu of an author’s bio, please send a reference to where you live (i.e. John Doe lives in Pennsylvania, or John Doe lives in Reading, PA), any prior publishers SHC will need to credit, and a 25- to 100-word personal statement about your relationship with sleep and/or dreams.
-Please see examples from the Winter 2018 edition if you’re unsure what to write.
+4. In lieu of an author’s bio, please send a reference to where you live (i.e. John Doe lives in Pennsylvania, or John Doe lives in Reading, PA), any prior publishers SHC will need to credit, the URL to your website (if you have one), and a 25- to 100-word personal statement about your relationship with sleep and/or dreams.
+Please see examples from the Spring 2018 edition if you’re unsure what to write.

 These are complete guidelines.
 If you have other questions, please send them to firstname.lastname@example.org